kpet/clvk/README.md

 clvk relies on vulkan to offload workoad to the GPU.
 As such, it is better to batch OpenCL commands (translated into vulkan commands) into a vulkan command buffer.
-But doing that may increases the latency to start running commands.
+But doing that may increase the latency to start running commands.

 The size of those batches can be controlled using the following two variables:
    - `CLVK_MAX_CMD_BATCH_SIZE`